donnemartin/dev-setup/README.md

 #### Installation

 The section [Step 6: Run the aws.sh Script](https://github.com/donnemartin/dev-setup#step-5-run-the-pydata-script) installs Spark locally.
-It also hooks up Spark to run within the IPython Notebook by configuring your .bash_profile and adding a new IPython Notebook pyspark profile.
+It also hooks up Spark to run within the IPython Notebook by configuring your `.bash_profile` and adding the repo's `profile_pyspark/` to `.ipython`.

 If you prefer to install it separately, run: